 New initiatives in biotechnology

 By the time the initial period of CoRE funding ended in 2007, the Centre had succeeded in its goals of establishing a multidisciplinary platform that would be a springboard for new initiatives in biotechnology, and generating a vigorous and successful research programme.
-It subsequently won a second six years of funding.
+It subsequently won a second six years of funding in 2008 and a third in 2014.
 Like all CoREs, the Maurice Wilkins Centre is currently bidding for its next cycle of funding.